Phase-sensitive narrowband heterodyne holography

-A finer screening around this resonance was performed, from 248 sequences of $N = 8$ raw interferograms, for excitation frequencies ranging from 536 Hz to 546 Hz (the values of $z_0(\omega)$ are reported in fig.\ref{fig_ChirpedSpectra}, points).
-But $\psi_0$ is randomized from one frequency point to the next.
+A finer screening around the resonance of the first cantilever was performed, from 248 sequences of $N = 8$ raw interferograms, for excitation frequencies ranging from 536 Hz to 546 Hz.
+The values of $z_0(\omega)$, spatially averaged over the extent of the resonant cantilever, arrowed in Fig.~\ref{fig_AmplitudeAndPhaseImages}(b), are marked as points in the plot reported in Fig.~\ref{fig_ChirpedSpectra}(a).
+But $\psi_0(t)$ is randomized from the measurement of one frequency point to the next.
 Hence the phase retardation $\psi$ cannot be retrieved.
-To prevent reference phase randomization between measurements, a chirp of the frequency was performed.
+To prevent reference phase randomization between measurements, a chirp of the frequency $\omega$ was performed.
 It consisted of a linear drift with time $t$ of the excitation frequency from $\omega_{\rm I} /(2 \pi)= 536 \, {\rm Hz}$ to $\omega_{\rm F}/(2 \pi) = 546 \, {\rm Hz}$ in $T = 99.2 \, {\rm s}$

-Two out of the three components of the optical LO (eq. \ref{eq_E_LO}) were chirped as well via $\omega(t)$ throughout the acquisition.
+Two out of the three components of the optical LO (Eq.~\ref{eq_E_LO}) were chirped as well via $\omega(t)$ throughout the acquisition.
 During the time lapse $T$, a sequence of $248 \times 8 = 1984$ raw interferograms $\cal I$ was steadily recorded.
-Amplitude $z_0(\omega)$ and phase $\psi(\omega)$ maps at each frequency $\omega$ were calculated from the demodulation of $N=8$ raw frame packets, reported in media 2.
-These maps were coherently averaged over the first cantilever according to eq. \ref{eq_MeasuredAmplitude} and eq. \ref{eq_MeasuredPsi} and reported in fig. \ref{fig_ChirpedSpectra} (blue lines).
-In agreement with eq.\ref{eq_psi}, for non-zero viscosity, a phase shift of $\sim\pi$ is observed at the resonance frequency $\omega_{\rm r} \sim 541.3 \, \rm Hz$.
-The theoretical resonance lines in fig.\ref{fig_ChirpedSpectra} were determined from values of $\omega_0$ and $\zeta$ for which eq.\ref{eq_z0} and eq.\ref{eq_psi} best fit the experimentally-measured vibration amplitude.\\
+In that manner, $\psi_0$ remained constant.
+Amplitude $z_0(\omega)$ and phase $\psi(\omega)$ maps at each frequency $\omega$ were calculated from the demodulation of $N=8$ consecutive raw frames, reported in media 2.
+The complex values of these maps were averaged over the spatial extent of the first cantilever and reported in Fig.~\ref{fig_ChirpedSpectra} (blue lines).
+In agreement with Eq.~\ref{eq_psi}, for non-zero viscosity, a phase shift of $\sim\pi$ is observed at the resonance frequency $\omega_{\rm r} \sim 541.3 \, \rm Hz$.
+The theoretical resonance lines in Fig.~\ref{fig_ChirpedSpectra} were determined for a resonance frequency of the undamped oscillator $\omega_0/(2\pi)=541.3 \, \rm Hz$ and a dimensionless damping ratio $\zeta = 2\times10^{-5}$, for which Eq.~\ref{eq_z0} and Eq.~\ref{eq_psi} best fit the experimentally-measured vibration amplitude.\\